 See the full list of notifiable diseases.

-They can also help to identify sources of infection such as contaminated food, water or land.
-Monitoring outbreaks allows the identification and protection of those who may be in danger of catching the disease, like relatives, friends or contacts of the person affected.
+Notifications can also help to identify sources of infection such as contaminated food, water or land.
+Monitoring outbreaks allows the identification and protection of those who may be at risk of catching the disease, like relatives, friends or contacts of the person affected.